studywysc/studywysc.github.io/docs/_docs/study.md

 |,pjoin Espresso|     to join the timer Espresso|
 {:#stlist3}

-Another way to subscribe to a timer is to directly go to **`#study-groups`** and react with a green check mark (✅) on a message from the Bot that mentions a particular pomo timer.
+Another way to subscribe to a timer is by reacting with a green check mark (✅) on a message from the Bot that mentions a particular pomo timer.
 You can see that it is addressed to @Bubble Tea @Latte or @Espresso.

 With you joining a timer, you will see a vc-channel that is dedicated for your pomo timer on the left.
-You can go there and study together with others on the same timer, and then having a nice chat during your break.
+You can go there and study together with others on the same timer, and then enjoy a nice chat during your break.

 If you want to hide distracting channels, you can enter Focus Mode.
 Type the command again to leave Focus Mode.